top of page

 - 04Definitely.
 The information is relevant for everyone, even those with an omnivorous lifestyle.

-- 07I place great importance on viewing nutrition not only from a theoretical perspective, but above all in terms of how it realistically presents itself in everyday life.
-What interests me is not merely how something might look under ideal conditions, but how it actually works under real-world circumstances.
-That is why I try to work with the most up-to-date data possible and keep an eye out every day for new studies and findings.
-At the same time, a holistic perspective is important to me, which is why I also include topics that are often not discussed enough, such as the influence of age on the absorption, utilization, and requirements of micronutrients.
+- 07I place great importance on considering nutrition not only from a theoretical perspective, but above all as it realistically manifests itself in everyday life.
+I'm not just interested in how something could ideally be, but how it actually looks under real-world conditions.
+Therefore, I work with the most up-to-date data possible and look out for new studies and findings daily.
+At the same time, a holistic approach is important to me, so I also include topics that are often neglected, such as the influence of age on the absorption, utilization, and requirements of micronutrients.

 - 11Both.
-Beginners receive an understandable foundation they can use to orient themselves and work with directly, while more experienced readers will find deeper information and additional context.
+Beginners receive an understandable foundation with which they can orient themselves and work directly, while experienced readers will find in-depth information and additional classifications.

-- 12I consider iron an important topic because it fulfills several central functions in the body, including oxygen transport, energy production, and muscle function.
-Iron is also indispensable for the formation of red blood cells.
-It is especially important for women who menstruate, since regular blood loss also leads to iron loss, and menstruation is among the most common causes of iron deficiency.
+- 12I consider iron an important topic because it fulfills several key functions in the body, including oxygen transport, energy production, and muscle function.
+Iron is also essential for the formation of red blood cells.
+It plays a particularly important role for women who menstruate, as iron is lost through regular blood loss, and menstruation is one of the most common causes of iron deficiency.

-- 15It is important to me to remain neutral, because there is already more than enough ideological bias surrounding this topic.
-I therefore consider it necessary to approach these issues as objectively and balanced as possible.
+- 15It is important to me to remain neutral because there is already more than enough ideological tension surrounding this issue.
+Therefore, I believe it is necessary to consider this topic as objectively and balanced as possible.

 bottom of page